LiveRamp/factable/README.rst

 As each shard store holds disjoint subsets of the view, VTables serve queries using a distributed scatter/gather strategy.
-The VTable instance which receives the query coordinates its execution, by first scatter it to all VTable shards.
+The VTable instance which receives the query coordinates its execution, by first scattering it to all VTable shards.
 Each shard independently executes the query, applying filter predicates and grouping to the requested query dimensions and metrics, and streams ordered query rows back to the coordinator.
 The coordinator then merges the results of each shard into final query results.
-Since the coordinator need only "merge" already-sorted streams produced by each shard, it can efficiently stream the result set to the client as the query is evaluated by shards.
+Coordinator merges need only preserve the sorted ordering produced by each shard, and it can efficiently stream the result set to the client as the query is evaluated by shards.

 Syncing Shards & Backfills